 There’s actually a bit of a scandal going on in the blogging world (ha!) about people recommending Bluehost because their affiliate payout (so the money a blogger makes if you buy something through their link) is the highest.
-So while recommending Bluehost could make me rich, my honest recommendation would be to go with Hostgator.
-They have unlimited disk and bandwidth space, super helpful 24/7 tech support, and it costs next to nothing.
+So while recommending Bluehost could make me rich, my honest recommendation would be to go with Hostgator or SiteGround.
+Hostgator has unlimited disk and bandwidth space, super helpful 24/7 tech support, and costs next to nothing.

-After buying a domain name and hosting (both of which you can do on Hostgator) all you have to do is install WordPress, which on Hostgator takes under two minutes.
+After buying a domain name and hosting (both of which you can do on Hostgator) all you have to do is install WordPress, which I know at least on Hostgator takes under two minutes.